macca717/Overwatch/docs/user_guide.md

 ![](./images/app_page.png)

-The application page is divide into four panels:
+The application page is divided into four panels:
 ### Camera
 This panel primarily displays a camera view and an overlay indicating the real time status of the system.
 If the *Live video* switch is off the camera view will refresh every second with a snapshot view, else the view will display real time video.
 Below is an composite image of all the status symbols that can be displayed by the application.